rspamzn/emr-handson/README.md

 ```

 ### Execution Steps :
 >1.
 Our VPC will be a very small range /24, with our subnet space using a /28 netmask.
-After executing the create-vpc command below, please copy the vpc-id from the response
+After executing the create-vpc command below, please note down the vpc-id from the response as it will have to be used in other steps.
+The same goes for the subnet id, route-table id etc in the subsequent steps also.
 ```sh
 aws ec2 create-vpc --cidr-block 10.20.30.0/24 --instance-tenancy default aws ec2 create-tags --resources <VPC-ID> --tags Key=Name,Value=vpc-emr-handson